ikkxeer/Powershell-Useful-Scripts/README.md

 - ### Decrypt-Password.ps1
   Decrypts password stored in ".\Password.txt" and outputs the password result in clear text.

+- ### Defrag-Disk.ps1
+  Defragment all disks installed on the computer.

 - ### Encrypt-Password.ps1
   Encrypts password passed through an input and saves it encrypted in a ".\Password.txt" file.